How Does Virginia's Higher Education Work?

 - Ensure institution effectively and efficiently uses state funds

 Tuition and fee charges are a shared responsibility between institutions and students.

-n 2019-20, Virginia undergraduate students will pay 52% of the cost of education, which is reflected as tuition and mandatory E&G fees.
-The state’s share is 48%, which is 19 percentage points below the 67% outlined in the state’s cost-share policy.
+In 2021-22, Virginia undergraduate students will pay 50% of the cost of education, which is reflected as tuition and mandatory E&G fees.
+The state’s share is 50%, which is 17 percentage points below the 67% outlined in the state’s cost-share policy.

 SCHEV’s Roles and Responsibilities